chisNaN/ubuntu-on-macbook12/README.md

 Plug the usb, boot your mac holding "alt" stroke and choose EFI boot at the right.
 Choose "Install ubuntu".

-(I have also tried this method and it is i think the most elegant.)
+(I have also tried this method and it is i think the smartest.)

 - 3) Classic install